-The DTSA states that "any contract or agreement amended or entered into after the date of the DTSA's enactment with an employee that governs the use of a trade secret or other confidential information" shall provide notice of the immunity provisions set forth in the statute.
+The DTSA states that "any contract or agreement with an employee that governs the use of a trade secret or other confidential information" shall provide notice of the immunity provisions set forth in the statute.
 The phrase "any contract or agreement" is obviously quite broad.

-In addition to employment agreements and nondisclosure agreements, it apparently includes separation agreements, confidentiality stipulations (entered in lieu of protective orders in court), compensation agreements, and other routine form agreements that employers may present to employees.
+In addition to employment agreements and non-disclosure agreements, it apparently includes separation agreements, confidentiality stipulations (entered in lieu of protective orders in court), compensation agreements and other routine form agreements that employers may present to employees.

 This raises a question that will be answered through litigation in the years to come: what happens if an employer presents multiple agreements to an employee, some of which comply with the immunity notification requirements, and some of which do not?

 For example, suppose an employer presents to an employee at the inception of employment a nondisclosure agreement that contains sufficient notification of the DTSA immunity provisions.
 Additionally, suppose the employer presents to the same employee upon termination of employment a separation agreement that contains confidentiality language but lacks sufficient notification of the DTSA immunity provisions.
 Does the failure to include sufficient language in the latter agreement preclude the employer from availing itself of the remedies provided in the DTSA?
 Employees will surely argue that it does.

-To address this situation, employers should catalog their agreements with employees and ensure that appropriate language is included in all of their agreements going forward.
-This includes any agreement containing confidentiality language, such as employment agreements, restrictive covenants, nondisclosure agreements, compensation agreements, employment applications that contain contractual language, separation agreements, bring-your-own-device (BYOD) agreements that contain confidentiality language, and other similar documents.
+To address this situation, employers should catalogue their agreements with employees and ensure that appropriate language is included in all of their agreements going forward.
+This includes any agreement containing confidentiality language, such as employment agreements, restrictive covenants, nondisclosure agreements, compensation agreements, employment applications that contain contractual language, separation agreements, BYOD agreements that contain confidentiality language, and other similar documents.